Rod Wave discography

 In March 2021, Green released his third studio album, SoulFly.
 It debuted atop the Billboard 200, moving 130,000 units in its first week, marking Green's first album to top the chart.
 It also debuted within the top 20 in Canada.
-The album produced three of Green's most notable singles, "Street Runner", "Tombstone", and "Richer" featuring Polo G. These singles peaked at number 16, 11, and 22 on the Billboard Hot 100, respectively, and became certified 3× platinum and 4× platinum by the RIAA.
-The album itself was certified platinum by the RIAA.
+The album produced three of Green's most notable singles, "Street Runner", "Tombstone", and "Richer" featuring Polo G. These singles peaked at number 16, 11, and 22 on the Billboard Hot 100, respectively, and became certified 4× platinum and 6× platinum by the RIAA.
+The album itself was certified double platinum by the RIAA.
 With the release of the album, Green was the biggest artist-songwriter in the first quarter of the year.
 In August of the same year, a deluxe edition of the album was released, launching the album back to the top ten of the Billboard 200.
 Green's fourth studio album, Beautiful Mind was released in August 2022, and likewise debuted atop the Billboard 200, moving 115,000 units in its first week, marking Green's second consecutive chart-topping project.
-The album produced the 2× platinum single, "By Your Side" and was later certified platinum itself.
+The album produced the 3× platinum single, "By Your Side" and was later certified platinum itself.
 Following the release of the album, Green released the EP Jupiter's Diary: 7 Day Theory which debuted at number 10 on the Billboard 200, marking his sixth top ten on the chart.

 Green's fifth studio album, Nostalgia was released in September 2023 and debuted atop the Billboard 200 chart, moving 137,000 units in its first week, marking Green's highest first-week sales.
 The album marked Green's third consecutive number 1 on the chart and spent two weeks atop the Billboard 200.
-The album produced the top 20 singles, "Fight the Feeling", "Call Your Friends", and "Come See Me", the prior two received platinum certification by the RIAA, alongside the album itself.
+The album produced the top 20 singles, "Fight the Feeling", "Call Your Friends", and "Come See Me", the prior two received double platinum certification by the RIAA, alongside the album itself.
 In May 2024, Nostalgia was listed amongst Sony Music's highest grossing albums of the fiscal year.
-Green's sixth studio album, Last Lap was released in October 2024 and debuted at number two on the Billboard 200 chart, moving 127,000 units in its first week, marking Green's seventh consecutive top ten album, and making him the only artist other than Taylor Swift to chart a top ten album each year from 2019 to 2024.
+Green's sixth studio album, Last Lap was released in October 2024 and debuted at number two on the Billboard 200 chart, moving 127,000 units in its first week, marking Green's seventh consecutive top ten album, becoming his sixth platinum album, and making him the only artist other than Taylor Swift to chart a top ten album each year from 2019 to 2024.
 The album spawned the Billboard Hot 100 top-twenty charting song, "25".